CDowey/BoreholeViz/README.md

 Each geophysical log provides a wealth of information, but it is often overly simplified in geologic models and visualizations.
 By plotting information derived from boreholes in 3D, we can show a large amounts of detail plotted in x,y,z space.
 We use common structural geologic methods to identify fracture sets and common orientations and plot them using the [Plotly python library](https://plot.ly/python/).
 This results in interactive 3D plots that greatly aid geologists who interpreting borehole logs by illustrating the details of the logs in x,y,z space.

 ### True Borehole Position and Planar Features
 A key component of plotting in x,y,z space is calculating the true position of the borehole.
-In virutally all cases boreholes are not perfectly vertical and they either purposefully or not deflect from the vertical.
-To calculate the true position of the borehole at any depth I use a series of equations derived for horizontal drilling.
+In virutally all cases boreholes are not perfectly vertical and they (either purposefully or not) deflect from the vertical.
+To calculate the true position of the borehole at depth I use a series of equations derived for horizontal drilling that iteratively calculations the borehole position from the depth, azimuth, and tilt of the borehole, which is recorded at regular intervals.

 #### Example Plot